izex/ZEX-Proxy-List/README.md

 # 🚀 ZEX Proxy List v1.0

 A Python script to fetch and test SOCKS4 and SOCKS5 proxy lists.
+This script is designed to retrieve free proxies.

 ## ⚙️ Requirements